Skip to content

 :idle --> :collecting --> :running --> :draining --> :collecting (next burst)

-\-> :done --> :idle (no more beads)
+\-> :done --> :idle (no more quanta)

 :idle — Waiting for start_wave/1.
 Opens a session for JSONL logging.

-1. Fetches full bead data via Keeper.show/2
+1. Fetches full quantum data via Keeper.show/2

 2. Matches against pipeline recipes via Keeper.match_pipeline/2